 4. How do you want to finish your relief?

 Bernard Langlais liked the natural state of the materials he used, and he used little paint.
 In fact, he even factored in that some of the materials would change as they were exposed to the elements over time.
 Meghan made a very simple but sweet version of our bird KK, and you can see how this project could be adapted for many age groups and skill levels.
 Working at the L.C.
 Bates Museum, I learned that the more the students were taught about a particular species, the more they enhanced their artwork.

 This lesson was created in partnership with Waterville Creates Art Kits for All program.

 Community connection: Winter Homes for Cats

 When it comes to helping our neighborhood wildlife, there is no shortage of options to explore.
 My high school students are extremely passionate about this subject.
 In fact, incorporating stories about animals is a great tool to keep them engaged.
 This year we had a discussion about the stray cats in Waterville.
-One thing lead to another and we ended up contacting the Waterville Area Humane Shelter and came up with a plan to make winter cat shelters.
+One thing led to another, and we ended up contacting the Waterville Area Humane Shelter and came up with a plan to make winter cat shelters.
 The students all researched the project and wrote stories about their personal experiences with stray cats in their neighborhoods.
-The Humane Society posted the project on their Facebook page and soon we had all of the necessary supplies donated so that we could get to work building.
+The Humane Society posted the project on their Facebook page, and soon we had all of the necessary supplies donated so that we could get to work building.
 This community project was more practical than fine art, but it was an amazing success.
-We were even featured on the local radio and a TV news channel ran a student interview on the project.
+We were even featured on the local radio, and a TV news channel ran a student interview on the project.

 If you are interested in helping to save some of Maine’s wildlife species, please visit https://ifw.citizenscience.maine.gov for more information to get involved.